 What is Activated Charcoal?

-Also known as activated carbon, activated charcoal is a black powder which is made by charring a high-carbon material.
-Typically charred coconut shells are used but activated carbon can also be made from charred peat, bone, bamboo, wood, or any other number of ingredients.
+Also known as activated carbon, activated charcoal is a black powder made by charring a high-carbon material.
+Typically charred coconut shells are used, but activated carbon can also be made from charred peat, bone, bamboo, wood, or any other number of ingredients.

-What makes activated charcoal different than normal charcoal?
+What makes activated charcoal different than regular charcoal?
 The difference is that the charcoal is “activated” by further processing it to increase porousness, purity, and surface area.
-It’s actually possible to make activated charcoal at home from charcoal briquettes.
+It’s possible to make activated charcoal at home from charcoal briquettes.

 How Does Activated Charcoal Work?

-Activated charcoal works through adsorbtion (no, that’s not the same as absorption).
+Activated charcoal works through adsorption (no, that’s not the same as absorption).
 Adsorption means that the activated charcoal binds to toxins in the digestive tract.
-Once bound, the activated charcoal passes through the body and exits.
-Thus, less of the harmful substance is able to enter the body and recovery is faster.
+Once attached, the activated charcoal passes through the body and exits.
+Thus, less of the harmful substance can enter the body, and recovery is faster.

 Activated Charcoal for Gastroenteritis

-Gastroenteritis is the medical term for upset stomach.
-It can be broken down into further types:
+Gastroenteritis is the medical term for an upset stomach.
+It can be broken down into different types:

-- Viral gastroenteritis: Also called a stomach bug or stomach flu, this is caused by an infection with a virus, usually rotavirus or norovirus.
+- Viral gastroenteritis: A stomach bug or stomach flu caused by an infection with a virus, usually rotavirus or norovirus.
 Antibiotics will not work on stomach bugs.

 - Food poisoning: When the stomach symptoms are caused by something you ate or drank, it is called food poisoning.
-Food poisoning can be caused by any number of viruses, bacteria, or parasites.
+Viruses, bacteria, or parasites can cause food poisoning.

 Activated charcoal can be used to treat any of these types of gastroenteritis.
 However, it’s worth noting that bacterial stomach bugs may require antibiotics.
-If your symptoms are severe or don’t get better after a day or two, see a doctor!
+See a doctor if your symptoms are severe or don’t get better after a day or two!